masslbs/Tennessine/packages/schema/README.md

 # DESCRIPTION

-This builds the protobuf defintions found in the [network-schema repo](https://github.com/masslbs/network-schema).
+This builds the protobuf definitions found in the [network-schema repo](https://github.com/masslbs/network-schema).

 # BUILD